 Hoppers are the Sri Lankan answer to the pancake.
 The batter is made from a slightly fermented concoction of rice flour, coconut milk, sometimes coconut water and a hint of sugar.
 There is also another food called string hoppers, which normally eaten for breakfast or dinner with curries.
 Unlike the runny batter used for the normal hoppers, string hoppers are made from a much thicker dough.
 The dough is squeezed through a string hopper maker, like a pasta press, to create thin strands of noodles, which are steamed.

 In a country in which the coconut is of supreme importance, there’s one Sri Lankan side dish that pays fitting tribute.
-Pol sambol, which might also be called fresh coconut relish, is a simple blend of finely grated coconut, red onions, dried whole chilies or chili powder, lime juice, salt and Maldive fish (if available).
+Pol sambal, which might also be called fresh coconut relish, is a simple blend of finely grated coconut, red onions, dried whole chillies or chilli powder, lime juice, salt and Maldive fish (if available).
 The ingredients are diced or ground, then combined in a bowl.
-In Sri Lanka, pol sambol is used as a garnish or side dish for everything and anything.
+In Sri Lanka, pol sambal is used as a garnish or side dish for everything and anything.

-Sinhala is the ‘national’ language of Sri Lanka.
-Sinhala is the native language of the Sinhalese people, who total approximately 16 million, constituting approximately 70 percent of Sri Lanka’s population.
-An additional 4 million speak Sinhalese as a second language.
+The three main languages in Sri Lanka are Sinhalese, Tamil and English.
+Sinhala is the national language of Sri Lanka as well as the native language of the Sinhalese people, who total about 16 million (70% of the population).
+An additional four million people speak Sinhalese as a second language.
 The oldest record of the Sinhala language dates back to the 6th century BCE in the form of inscriptions on pottery.
 Modern Sinhala is thought to have developed in the 12th century CE.

 Here are some handy phrases in Sinhala:

-You can either 1) get your money changed at exchange offices or 2) withdraw money from an ATM.
-There are exchange offices at Colombo and Hambantota airports, open 24 hours a day, 7 days a week, that actually offer rates that compete with what you can get on the street.
+There are exchange offices at Colombo and Hambantota airports, open 24 hours a day, seven days a week, that actually offer rates that compete with what you can get on the street.
 So either get your cash changed here, or in licensed money changers such as jewellers and designated exchange offices.
 It is important to note that the rate may change depending on the denominations you want to change.
 For example, you may be able to get a better rate exchanging £50 notes compared to multiples of £10.
 If you can, avoid changing money at your hotel.
 Hotels usually offer a worse rate than banks and dedicated money changers, and a commission may also be applied to the transaction.

 The second option is to withdraw cash from an ATM.
 Cash withdrawals are subject to the Visa or Mastercard foreign exchange rate.
 The downside is the charge for using an international ATM.
 A local ATM operator fee and international ATM fee will apply (some banks don’t charge a fee).
 Make sure you check to see whether the ATM takes your card.
 The Visa and Mastercard logo should be displayed on the front of the machine.
 We would recommend using any of these banks:

-“Booking through Follow Alice made our 12 day trip to Sri Lanka feel like a relaxing three weeks.
-Our friendly tour guide plus driver quickly felt like new friends who wanted us to have the best possible experience of this amazing, many-faceted island.”
+“Booking through Follow Alice made our 12-day trip to Sri Lanka feel like a relaxing three weeks.”
 Cathy Hicks

 Sri Lanka’s position close to the equator means that temperatures remain fairly constant year-round.
 Coastal and lowland areas enjoy average daytime temperatures of around 26–30°C (often climbing up well into the 30°Cs during the hottest part of the day).
 Temperatures decrease with altitude, reducing to a temperate 18–22°C in Kandy, and a pleasantly mild 14–17°C in Nuwara Eliya and the highest parts of the island.
 Nights in the hill country can be quite chilly, with temperatures sometimes falling close to freezing.
 Humidity is high everywhere, rising to a sweltering ninety percent at times in the southwest, and averaging sixty to eighty percent across the rest of the island.